 Details of medical studies

 The following studies contain information provided by NHS digital.
 They record identifiable data such as mortality data (cause and date of death information sourced from civil registration data held by the Office for National Statistics) from cancer registrations and have been granted approval from the Health Research Authority to receive information from third-party sources where consent is not possible.
+Some studies may also include information provided by NHS Scotland.
 These studies use this information to analyse risk factors for cancer and mortality and include:

 - A cohort and questionnaire study of young women treated for Hodgkin lymphoma in England and Wales before 2010 for the cohort, and 2015 for the questionnaire study, investigating the risk of developing a range of treatment-related effects.